 Need help selecting a Six Sigma quality improvement project?
 Whether it's a Green Belt, Black Belt or team based quality improvement project, you need to make sure you select the best one for the business.

-A collection agency was not only able to retain a complaining client’s business thanks to a Lean Six Sigma project, but used the capability improvements it gained from the project as a selling point with both current clients and prospective ones.
+A collection agency was able not only to retain a complaining client's business thanks to a Lean Six Sigma project, but also to use the capability improvements it gained from the project as a selling point with both current and prospective clients.